sensu/sensu-docs-legacy/source/docs/0.19/clients.md

 # Round-robin client subscriptions

 Round-robin client subscriptions allow checks to be executed on a single client within a subscription, in a round-robin fashion.
 To create a round-robin client subscription, prepend the subscription name with `roundrobin:`, e.g. `roundrobin:elasticsearch`.
-Any check that targets the `roundrobin:elasticsearch` subscription will have its check requests sent to clients in a round-robin fashion.
+Any check that targets the `roundrobin:elasticsearch` subscription will have its check requests sent to clients in a round-robin fashion, meaning only one member (client) in the subscription will execute a roundrobin check each time it is published.

 The following is a Sensu client definition that includes a round-robin subscription.